brooksandrew/simpleblog/_posts/articles/2014-09-11-nextbus3_viz.markdown

-The scatter plot with zoom+pan+brush loaded to slow with the full dataset (24MB) of all 190,000 predictions for the week.
+The scatter plot with zoom+pan+brush loaded too slow with the full dataset (24MB) of all 190,000 predictions for the week.
 It also made for a crowded visualization.
-So I took a sample preserving the distance between predictions.
-The sampled data (2.5MB) takes every 10th prediction which turns out to be approx a prediction every 90 seconds
+So I took a sample preserving a consistent distance between predictions.
+The sampled data (2.5MB) takes every 10th prediction which turns out to be approximately a prediction every 90 seconds.

 {% highlight R %}
 # keeping just estimates every nth prediction when time between predictions is less than 30 seconds